ElixirTeSS/bioschemas_sources/README.md

 ## Bioschemas
 TeSS currently understands the following Bioschemas profiles:
-* [CourseInstance](https://bioschemas.org/profiles/CourseInstance/0.9-DRAFT) - Will be registered as TeSS events
+* [CourseInstance](https://bioschemas.org/profiles/CourseInstance/0.9-DRAFT) - Will be registered as TeSS events.
 * [Course](https://bioschemas.org/profiles/Course/0.10-DRAFT) - Each `CourseInstance` under the `hasCourseInstance` property will be registered as a TeSS event, with any missing metadata pulled in from the `Course`.
-* [Event](https://bioschemas.org/profiles/Event/0.2-DRAFT-2019_06_14) - Will be registered as TeSS events
+* [Event](https://bioschemas.org/profiles/Event/0.2-DRAFT-2019_06_14) - Will be registered as TeSS events.
-* [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) - Will be registered as TeSS materials
+* [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) - Will be registered as TeSS materials.

 Information on how to implement Bioschemas on your site can be found [in the Bioschemas documentation](https://bioschemas.org/tutorials/howto/howto_add_markup).